 If you’re exclusively pumping, you might have heard about the 120 minute rule.
-What does this mean, and why 120 minutes?
 Here’s everything you need to know about how much you should pump when exclusively pumping.

 What is the 120 minute rule for exclusively pumping?

 First of all, I want to say that it’s less of a “rule” than a guideline or best practice.